dafny-lang/blog/README.md

 `make check`

 If `make check` does not work, `make generate` might be able to fix things if ran locally, committed and pushed.

+# Publish the blog post

+- Make sure you merge the blog post.
+This will automatically run the workflow "pages build and deployment", so the publishing to dafny.org/blog is automatic
+- If you merged the blog post before its date of publication, it won't appear.
+  The above example's date is "2023-07-14 18:00:00 +0100" which means the blog post will be visible only if the publication process happens after 12pm central time on that day.
+  Hence, if you merge the PR before that date, you need to run the workflow manually after the publication date:
+  - Go to GitHub > Actions, and click on the last successful task "pages build and deployment"
+  - Click on the button "Re-run all jobs"

+- Image names are case sensitive, so you'll better want to review your blog post one last time before advertising it

 # Local development